rain0r/stimmungskalender/docs/docker.md

 docker pull rain0r/stimmungskalender
 ```

-Use one of the environment files, depending on what database engine you would like to use.
-Choose one of the pre-configured env files: [postgres](https://raw.githubusercontent.com/rain0r/stimmungskalender/master/docker/app/django-env-pgsql) or [sqlite](https://raw.githubusercontent.com/rain0r/stimmungskalender/master/docker/app/django-env-sqlite)

 ```sh
 wget https://raw.githubusercontent.com/rain0r/stimmungskalender/master/docker/app/django-env-sqlite -O sqlite-env
 ```

 In the following examples, the `sqlite-env` will be used as the name of the environment file.

-The instructions for `postgres` and `sqlite` are basically the same. `postgres` user can omit the `-v dbdir:/db` flag.

 Before starting, the database needs to be initialized: